dirrgang/ss14-paperwork/docs/STYLE_GUIDE.md

 ## Player Input Styling

 - Use `[form]` on the same line as short responses (Name, Position) and place it on a new line when you expect a paragraph.
-- Append `[check]` at the end of each checkbox label so it toggles cleanly; align them in columns with spaces when you want a wider layout.
+- Drop in `[signature]` wherever the full name and position of the character writing the document is required.
+- Signatures and stamps make the document read-only.
+That means, a document must not require any further input after a signature or stamp is applied.
-- Drop in `[signature]` wherever a signature is required.
-For multi-party signatures, repeat the prompt plus `[signature]` on separate lines.
-You can also use `[signature]` to speed up adding the character's name in printed forms.
+- You can also use `[signature]` to speed up adding the character's name in printed forms.
 However, forms should ideally be written in such a way, that the name should only be filled out once, at the top.

 Example:

 ```
-Name: [form]
-Department:
+Name and Position: [signature]

+Department Access Needed:
+[check] Command        [check] Science
 [check] Engineering    [check] Medical [check]
 [check] Security       [check] Other: [form]

 Reason for request:
 [form]

-Signature: [signature]
+[italic]Place for stamps[/italic]
 ```

 ## Headings